soumil1/Substrate_Saturday/README.md

 # Substrate_Saturday

-I'm going to put all of my Rust solutions from the 3-month Substrate Bootcamp in this repo.
+I'm going to put all of my Rust and Substrate solutions from the 3-month Substrate Bootcamp in this repo.

 </br >
 </br >